AndriiSmith/wpforms-devtools-chrome-ext/README.md

-# Chrome DevTools Extension for WPForms
+# WPForms DevTools Chrome Extension.

 A browser extension that provides development tools and utilities for WPForms developers.